TrellixVulnTeam/hither_U4DF/doc/reference.md

 * RemoteJobHandler
     - Sends jobs in parallel to a remote compute resource
 * SlurmJobHandler
-    - Sends job in parallel to a SLURM compute cluster
+    - Sends job in parallel to a Slurm compute cluster

 ### Local modules